zuozhenggh/learning-library/data-management-library/mysql/mysql-heatwave/create-mysql-database-system/create-mysql-database-system.md

 	 ![active-db](images/active-db.png)

-**NOTE:** At this stage we have learnt how to create MySQL Database System However HeatWave Engine is still disable.
-To enable HeatWave engine we will proceed to Lab 2.
+> **Note:** At this stage we have learnt how to create MySQL Database System.
+However, HeatWave Engine is still disable.
+To enable HeatWave engine we will proceed to Lab

-**This completes the Task 1**

-**You are ready to proceed to Lab 2**
+You may now proceed to the next lab.

 ## Acknowledgements
 * **Author** - Jitender Singh, Senior Cloud Engineer, NA Cloud Engineering